Worst gambling beats of the week, including Alabama-Ole Miss

 Line: South Alabama -9.5

 You'd have to imagine bettors who took Texas State were feeling pretty good in the third quarter.
 The Bobcats led 31-16 and had the ball inside South Alabama territory with less than 22 minutes left in the game.
-At that point, it would seem crazy for them to not cover as 9.5-point underdogs...right?
+At that point, it would seem crazy for them to not cover as 9.5-point underdogs ... right?

 Well, it all started to go downhill when Texas State's Tyler Vitt threw an interception that was returned 55 yards for a touchdown by South Alabama's Jalen Thompson with 6:10 left in the third.
 Those points marked the first of 25 unanswered by South Alabama, but the final scoring play is what will haunt those who bet Texas State.
 On fourth-and-goal from the 18-yard line, the Jaguars, for some unknown reason, put it in the hands of quarterback Evan Orth, who hooked up with Jamarius Way for a touchdown that gave the home favorites a 10-point win.